 THE LIFE COACH SCHOOL – Episode 164

 Let’s keep with the topic of love.
 Bryant listened to this podcast from The Life Coach School before me.
 I heard recently in a church sermon that maybe a good judge of the strength of a marriage is how willing the husband is to be influenced by his wife.
 I don’t think that’s doctrine.
 But it is something to be curious about.
 And when Bry started listening to Brooke Castillo, and wanted to talk about what he learned, I just smiled.
 I love our marriage.
 I love that man.

 I choose to love that man.
 I have the ability to love that man.
 Today Brooke is talking about our loveablitiy, our ability to feel love.

-“What if you could make that a skill that you get crazy good at?
+“What if you could make that a skill that you got crazy good at?
 Think about how your life might change if you loved unconditionally, which means you feel love towards a person under all conditions.”

 When I feel love for another person, that feeling is a gift to me, not for that person I am loving.
 They are not able to feel my love because it is my feeling created from my thoughts.
 If I love somebody, I get to feel that love.
 They don’t feel the love – they feel their own emotions.
 So maybe I can make it easier for that person to think thoughts that lead them to feel love.
 But when I love – when I act on that emotion – it is from me and for me.
 And when I can love unconditionally, that means I get to feel that feeling, in any circumstance.